 - Demons make a lot of empty promises.

-- Lorevise, Fel is described as being more powerful than Arcane, atleast if you go all the way and start drinking demon blood (which is basicly concentrated Fel).
-Playable warlocks don't do that, however, probably because they're supposed to be using the power of the demons against them, instead of serving the Legion (drinking demonic blood is pretty much quaranteed to make you a slave for the demons.
+- Lorewise, Fel is described as being more powerful than Arcane, at least if you go all the way and start drinking demon blood (which is basicly concentrated Fel).
+Playable warlocks don't do that, however, probably because they're supposed to be using the power of the demons against them, instead of serving the Legion (drinking demonic blood is pretty much guaranteed to make you a slave for the demons.
 The stuff is really addictive!).

 - Yet somehow, the Shaman version of Bloodlust isn't so bad.

 - That's akin to an adrenaline shot, rather than demonic drugs.

 - One of the novels explains that fel magic isn't inherently stronger than arcane or nature magics, but is a hell of a lot easier.
 Warlocks of considerable power can be practically mass produced, where as arcane magic requires decades of study and shamanism requires spiritual devotion and is, in the end, left partly to the whim of the elements themselves.